Why Stories Matter

 - “Violence is fun, hurting people is a fine way to settle your differences with them.”

-You have boundless potential.
-It might not seem obvious to you, and the whole world might deny it, but you contain a universe of potential inside you.
+- You have boundless potential.
+It might not seem obvious to you, and the whole world might deny it, but you contain unlimited potential inside you.

-Your deepest longings are a magic doorway.
-Hold true to your dreams and you will find what you are looking for, although not always where you expected to find it.
+- Your deepest dreams are a magic doorway.
+Hold true to them and you will find what you are looking for, although not always where you expected to find it.

-Your tears are important.
+- Your tears are important.
 Don’t push down your difficult emotions.
-Embrace them, and you will gain inner strength and courage.
+Allow them, and you will gain inner strength and courage.

-You are part of the great web of life.
+- You are part of the great web of life.
 You are connected to ever other person and every other being in this world.
-No one is isolated.
 Everyone matters.
 We all belong to each other.